 A link has been made between diesel fumes, asbestos, sand dust (silica), solvents and welding fumes exposure and many diseases of the lungs and respiratory system.
 In addition, these exposures have been linked to certain types of cancer (i.e.mesothelioma, lung, throat, etc.) Railroad companies knew of these dangers to their workers at least as far back as the 1930′s but failed to take any action to protect their employees.
 Our firm has compiled extensive proof of the railroad companies’ negligence by not protecting employees from the known dangers of these exposures.
 Our “position of strength” negotiation ability is a result of our vast experience.
 In fact, other FELA law firms often refer these types of cases to us because of our stellar reputation at resolving them, despite their complicated nature.

-Contact a railroad worker injury attorney at the firm for a free consultation today.
+Contact a railroad physical injury lawyer at the firm for a free consultation today.